shengchenyang/AyugeSpiderTools/README_en.md

 + 21).demo_mysql_nacos: Get the mysql configuration from nacos (other scenarios of getting configuration from nacos are no longer given).
 + 5).demo_five: Scenario of asynchronously storing data in MySQL.
 + 24).demo_aiomysql: combining aiomysql.
++ 13).demo_AyuTurboMysqlPipeline: Example of using synchronous connection pooling with MySQL.

 Scenario of storing data in MongoDB:
 + 2).demo_two: Get mongodb configuration based on .conf in local VIT.
 + 4).demo_four: Get mongodb configuration from consul.
 + 6).demo_six: Scenario of asynchronously storing data in MongoDB.
++ 17).demo_mongo_async: Example of pipelines for storing data in MongoDB with asyncio version.

 Scenario of storing data in PostgreSQL(need to install ayugespidertools[database]):
 + 21).demo_nine: Get postgresql configuration based on .conf in local VIT.
 + 22).demo_ten: Scenario of asynchronously storing data in PostgreSQL.
 - 23).
 It also supports obtaining configuration from nacos or consul, no more examples.
++ 27).demo_eleven: Example of pipelines for storing data in PostgreSQL with asyncio version.

 Scenario of storing data in Oracle(need to install ayugespidertools[database]):
 + 25). demo_oracle: AyuFtyOraclePipeline usage introduction.